thesunshade/CIPS/README.md

 node build
 ```

 in the root directory.
-This will generate the single `public/index.html` file as well as bundle all of the scripts files into `public/index.js`
+This will generate the single `public/index.html` file as well as bundle all of the scripts files into `public/index.js` and the css into `public/index.css`